Introduction

 Role of CD Ratio in Banking Stability

 Banks can manage their CD ratios based on their risk management strategies.
 The CD ratio for a bank varies depending on several factors, including the bank's size, risk appetite, and the economic environment.
-A higher CD ratio implies greater credit orientation of banks, while a low ratio may indicate the underutilisation of funds and potential missed revenue opportunities.
+A higher CD ratio implies a greater credit orientation among banks, while a low ratio may indicate underutilization of funds and potential missed revenue opportunities.
 A high ratio also signals liquidity risks and possible difficulties in meeting withdrawal demands.
 Aggressive lending practices could heighten risks throughout the financial system.
-According to Ashima Goyal “Credit eventually creates deposits through rising incomes and savings, but in the meanwhile banks should maintain adequate liquidity buffers”.
+According to Ashima Goyal, “Credit eventually creates deposits through rising incomes and savings, but in the meanwhile, banks should maintain adequate liquidity buffers”.

 A balanced CD ratio indicates that a bank is effectively utilising its deposits to generate income through lending while maintaining sufficient liquidity to meet withdrawal demands.
 Although there is no mandatory target range for the CD ratio that banks must maintain a ratio between 65% and 75% is generally considered to be healthy according to experts.